-Can you tell me how we are going to accommodate all these new vehicles wanting to park:- Manchester Road railway station is now full every day at 8:00 in the morning, all the roads locally have cars parked all over both sides, which is a major inconvenience for the residents who live there.
+Pa Can you tell me how we are going to accommodate all these new vehicles wanting to park:- Manchester Road railway station is now full every day at 8:00 in the morning, all the roads locally have cars parked all over both sides, which is a major inconvenience for the residents who live there.
 The town centre has no envisaged extra parking planned, and car parks are always full.
 Will the council be opening up Manchester Road back into a "dual carriageway" By double yellow lining down both sides of the Road?
-I will be emailing yourselves again regularly as I feel you need to communicate more in your roles as public servants who are paid for by tax contributions. #4 Please can you provide us with straight Yea and No answers - we do not want the political clap trap / procedural, legislation log winded mumbo jumbo that you are all full of and continue to hide behind.
-As a resident who will be effected by the development of the Hollins Cross farm site HS1 / 2, it is now over 2 weeks since Gordon Birtwistle submitted our opposition document, can you please tell me who will be tasked with answering all our questions, in the said document.
-I assume you will be calling in experts to investigate all the 132 HS1/2 I welcome the new development on Woodplumpton Road for the following reasons: Hopefully will stop the never ending fly tipping on Woodplumpton Road which is a blight on the area Hopefully will stop cars being dumped on there and set on fire.
-Hopefully will stop the speeding and racing of cars on Woodplumpton Road and make safer for walkers.
-Hopefully bring some more high quality houses to the area Will open up the countryside to others Comments and support noted.
+I will be emailing yourselves again regularly as I feel you need to communicate more in your roles as public servants who are paid for by tax contributions. #4 Please can you provide us with straight Yea and No answers - we do not want the political clap trap / procedural, legislation Page 340 log winded mumbo jumbo that you are all full of and continue to hide behind.
+As a resident who will be effected by the development of the 0 Hollins Cross farm site HS1 / 2, it is now over 2 weeks since Gordon Birtwistle submitted our opposition document, can you please tell me who will be tasked with answering all our questions, in the said document.
+I assume you will be calling in experts to investigate all the 132 I welcome the new development on Woodplumpton Road for the following reasons: Hopefully will stop the never ending fly tipping on Woodplumpton Road which is a blight on the area Hopefully will stop cars being dumped on there and set on fire.
+HS1/2 Comments and support noted.
+Hopefully bring some more high quality houses to the area Will open up the countryside to others